-- 1. When an award with subawards is received from an agency, get contact information for the subrecipient. - 2.
-Send a Subrecipient Status Questionnaire (Exhibit 1) to the subrecipient along with a "Vendor" registration form, and an FFATA form if required. - 3.
+- 3. Send the Subrecipient a "Vendor" registration form and an FFATA form if required. - 4.
 Be aware that per 2 CFR 25.300 (a) a recipient may not make a subaward to a subrecipient unless that subrecipient has obtained and provided to the recipient a unique entity identifier.
 Subrecipients are not required to complete full SAM registration to obtain a unique entity identifier, and b) A recipient must notify any potential subrecipients that the recipient cannot make a subaward unless the subrecipient has obtained a unique entity identifier as described in paragraph (a) of this section.
-At the current time, a DUNS number is sufficient as the UEI. - 4.
-Using the DUNS number, query SAM.gov for the subrecipient, reviewing the record for debarment, suspension, and federal debt.
-Print the page for the subaward file, and save it electronically in a subrecipient folder for audit purposes.
+At the current time, a DUNS number is sufficient as the UEI.

-- 5. If there is a high level of risk associated with the subrecipient, ensure appropriate risk mitigation steps are taken and the necessary language is included in the subagreement.
+- 5. Using the DUNS number, query SAM.gov for the subrecipient.
+Review the record for debarment, suspension, and federal debt.
+Print the page for the subaward file, and save it electronically in the subrecipient folder for audit purposes. - 6.
+If there is a high level of risk associated with the subrecipient, ensure appropriate risk mitigation steps are taken and the necessary language is included in the sub- agreement.
 See 2 CFR 200.207 for examples.
 High-risk subrecipients may be asked to submit supporting documentation in the form of original receipts, copies of payroll records, audits, etc. if circumstances warrant.
 These additional requirements would be addressed in the subcontract instrument under Article IV- Payment.
-Fill out the Subrecipient Risk Assessment Form (Exhibit 3), scan it to a subrecipient folder for audit purposes, and keep a hard copy in the project file. - 6.
-With the completed Subrecipient Status Questionnaire, perform a risk assessment of each subrecipient using the Subrecipient Risk Analysis Matrix (Exhibit 2), requesting input from the PI as appropriate. - 7.
+Fill out the Subrecipient Risk Assessment Form (Exhibit 3), scan it to a subrecipient folder for audit purposes, and keep a hard copy in the project file. - 7.
+With the completed Subrecipient Questionnaire or FDP Organizational Profile, perform a risk assessment of each subrecipient using the Subrecipient Risk Analysis Matrix (Exhibit 2), requesting input from the PI as appropriate. - 8.
 NMIMT may wish to have a high- risk subrecipient audited before or during the project.
-If so, verify with the agency that they will pay for the auditing costs or if costs will be the responsibility of NMIMT. - 8.
+If so, verify with the agency that they will pay for the auditing costs or if costs will be the responsibility of NMIMT. - 9.
 When the risk assessment is complete and SPA has received an official Statement of Work and Budget (Exhibit A of the subaward), a completed "Vendor" Registration form (Exhibit C of the subaward), and a completed FFATA form (Exhibit F of the subaward), the subaward can be compiled and sent to the subawardee to begin negotiation, if necessary, or for partial execution.